Skip to main content

 Norovirus is one of the most common causes of gastroenteritis.
 Symptoms include - nausea (often sudden onset), vomiting (often projectile) and watery diarrhoea.
 Symptoms begin around 12 to 48 hours after becoming infected.
 The illness is usually brief, with symptoms lasting only about 1 or 2 days.
 Most people make a full recovery within 1-2 days, however some people (usually the very young or elderly) may become very dehydrated and require hospital treatment.

-You should seek medical advice.
+If you believe that you have norovirus, you should seek medical advice.
 More information on norovirus can be found on the Health Protection Surveillance Centre (HPSC) website.

 • How is norovirus spread?